apanchenko/jani/backlog.md

 ## Todo

 - Describe deploy process
+- Statistics
+- Tests
+- Github action to deploy to DO
 - Whitelist channel->sender pairs so that channel owner can bypass spam filter
 - Welcome messages
 - Scheduled messages